 - Hold onto your game tickets.
 In the event of a delay or postponement, your ticket is required for reentry.

-- If you’re leaving the stadium during a weather delay, stop by one of the stadium’s ticket gates to have your ticket scanned.
+- If you leave the stadium during a weather delay, stop by a ticket gate to have your ticket scanned out so you can be rescanned back in when play resumes.

 - If your game is postponed to the following day, follow the game number listed on your ticket.
 There are no refunds, as all games are expected to be played.

-For weather updates and additional delay rules during the 2025 College World Series, monitor the NCAA’s official weather policy page.
+For weather updates and additional delay rules during the 2026 College World Series, monitor the NCAA weather policy page.

 Be ready for anything Omaha weather throws your way!
 Check out our other CWS guides for tips on where to eat, play, and stay, and tune in to Hurrdat ONE’s CWS podcast coverage to stay up-to-date with tournament news.